This page is obsolete. See achsnatl.org/honor-society-benefits.asp

-Honor society membership, like most worthwhile things in life, does not come easily.
-Therefore, when an invitation to membership arrives, it truly is a matter of honor, reflecting exceptional academic achievement and perhaps outstanding campus leadership and service.
+Membership in a legitimate honor society, like most worthwhile things in life, does not come easily.
+When an invitation to membership in an ACHS certified honor society arrives, it truly is a matter of honor, reflecting exceptional academic achievement and perhaps outstanding campus leadership and service.

-The organizations listed on this web site meet the high standards of the Association of College Honor Societies.
+The organizations listed on this web site have proven that they meet high standards for certification by the Association of College Honor Societies.
 Certain societies induct first-year students while others elect only upper-class or graduate students; some include all academic fields, while others focus on specialized areas such as English or engineering.
-But all of the societies bestow honor, recognition, and lifetime distinction.
+Regardless of specialization, all ACHS member societies bestow honor, recognition, and lifetime distinction.

 Don't let the Greek names fool you.
-College honor societies are not social clubs or political organizations, nor is membership in them a path to instant success.
-Honor society members are peoplelike youwith similar interests and high achievements.
+Genuine college honor societies are not social clubs or political organizations, nor is membership in them a path to instant success.
+Honor society members are talented, hard-working people—like you—with similar interests and high achievements.
 They are eager to advance scholarship, ethics, and professionalism in their academic disciplines.
 Consider these benefits college honor societies offer:

 Recognize Your Outstanding Achievement

 Though achievement is its own reward, earning your honor society key or pin demonstrates that you have accomplished something that makes you special and puts you at the top of your chosen field.
-Having an honor society listed on your resumé provides a tangible sign of your academic success.
+Having an ACHS honor society membership listed on your résumé provides a tangible “stamp of approval” – an indication of your academic success.

 Enrich Your Education

-Honor societies, especially those serving a single academic discipline, help to keep members current in their fields through publications and by means of local, state, regional, and national meetings.
+ACHS certified honor societies, especially those serving a single academic discipline, help to keep members current in their fields through publications and by means of local, state, regional, and national meetings, activities, and extended learning experiences.
 This service begins during the college years and extends into the alumni programs that many of the societies offer.
 Whether or not you choose to remain in the field related to your college major, your honor society affiliation broadens your horizons and your education.

 Help You Make Career Choices

-Honor societies provide members with more insight into disciplines than can be gained through classroom experience alone.
-Honor societies help members decide direction for future study and development by sponsoring activities that explore various fields.
+Legitimate honor societies provide members with more insight into disciplines than can be gained through classroom experience alone.
+Honor societies help members decide direction for future study and development by sponsoring activities that explore various fields and specializations.

 Advance Your Professional Career

-Whether you intend to go to graduate school or use your knowledge in industry or the professions, your college honor society key helps open doors.
+Whether you intend to go to graduate school or use your knowledge in industry or the professions, your certified ACHS college honor society key helps open doors.
 People in your field recognize your membership as a mark of excellence that identifies you as exceptional.
-An invitation to membership in an honor society is more than a recognition of your success; it is an invitation to excellence.
-Reach for excellence.
+An invitation to membership in a certified honor society is more than a recognition of your success; it is an invitation to excellence.